 When it comes to SETI and speculating about what we might find out there, one name that really stands out is Nikolai Semenovich Kardashev - a Russian astrophysicist and the deputy director of the Astro Space Center, which is overseen by the Russian Academy of Sciences in Moscow.

 In addition to his many contributions to the field of Russian SETI research, Kardashev devised the famous classification scheme for ETIs that bears his name.
 Known as the Kardashev Scale, this scheme classified a civilization's level of development based on the amount of energy they were able to harness and use.

 The basics of this scheme were detailed in Kadashev's 1964 paper, "Transmission of information by extraterrestrial civilizations", where he stated that civilizations could be classified based on three types.

-Type III Civilizations: Also known as a "galactic civilization", an intelligent species belonging to this category would be able to harness the energy of an entire galaxy, which would work out to a consumption on the order of 4 x 1044.
+Type III Civilizations: Also known as a "galactic civilization", an intelligent species belonging to this category would be able to harness the energy of an entire galaxy, which would work out to energy consumption on the order of 4 x 1044 erg/sec.

 Using this scheme, it stands to reason that species that have developed the means to harness energy on a stellar, interstellar, or galactic scale would be capable of producing artificial structures exponentially larger than anything a Type I civilization could produce.

 Over time, the Kardashev Scale has undergone some expansion as scientists and theorists have proposed other categories and methods of classification.
 For starters, some have suggested that there be a Type 0 that would apply to all civilizations that had not yet achieved mastery of their planet and its resources.

 According to Carl Sagan's 1973 book, The Cosmic Connection: An Extraterrestrial Perspective, humanity fit into this category, having not yet achieved a Type I level of development: